-- Team approach to serving each child victim and non-offending family members
+- Utilize a team approach to serve each child victim and non-offending family members

-- Team approach for decision making among all professionals
+- Utilize a team approach for decision making among all professionals

-- Referrals for medical examinations sensitive to a child’s needs
+- Assist with referrals for medical examinations sensitive to a child’s needs

-- Point of contact for family as criminal cases progress
+- Serve as the point of contact for family as criminal cases progress

-- Victim advocacy including court tours and preparation for trial
+- Provide victim advocacy including court tours and preparation for trial

 - The right to be believed and respected;